WhySoDk/WirelessLab03/README.md

 # lab03

-This is a part if ITCS424 Wireless and Mobile Computing
+This is a part of ITCS424 Wireless and Mobile Computing.